microsoft/nni/docs/en_US/NAS/FBNet.rst

 Please run the following scripts at the example directory.

-The Python dependencies are listed as below:
+The Python dependencies used here are listed as below:

 .. code-block:: bash